damianpolak/sudoku-click2/README.md

 ## Options section:

 - Don't hide number buttons when all used
+- Option for enable/disable opacity or hidden/visible numbered button when all available numbers have been used
 - fieldAnimation ON/OFF (field.component)
 - boardAnimation ON/OFF
 - pause backdropDismiss ON/OFF (pause.component)